Haolab-BIG/RNA-seq-preprocessing/README.md

 2.  **Singularity**: Must be installed on your system.
 Below are the detailed steps for installing on an Ubuntu 22.0.4 system.
 For other operating systems, please refer to the official installation guide: https://docs.sylabs.io/guides/3.0/user-guide/installation.html

     * **Step 1: Install System Dependencies**
-        These packages are required for building and running Singularity.

         ```bash
         # Update package lists and install dependencies